Gladys West: Career

 In 1956, West was hired to work at the Naval Proving Ground in Dahlgren, Virginia (later the Naval Surface Warfare Center).
 She was the second black woman hired and one of only four black employees.
 She was a computer programmer in the Dahlgren division, and a project manager for processing systems for satellite data analysis.
-Concurrently, West earned a Master's degree in Public Administration from the University of Oklahoma.
+Concurrently, West earned a master's degree in public administration from the University of Oklahoma.

-In the early 1960s, West participated in an award-winning study that proved the regularity of Pluto’s motion relative to Neptune.
+In the early 1960s, West participated in an award-winning study that proved the regularity of Pluto's motion relative to Neptune.
+The project required five billion calculations conducted on a mainframe computer that used punched cards.
 Subsequently, West began to analyze satellite altimeter data from NASA's Geodetic Earth Orbiting program, to create models of the Earth's shape.
 She became project manager for the short-lived Seasat radar altimetry project, the first satellite that could remotely sense oceans.
-West's work cut her team's processing time in half, and she was recommended for a commendation.
+West's work cut her team's processing time in half, and she was recommended for a commendation in 1979.